 Inpatient care provides a structured, highly monitored, around-the-clock treatment environment that comprises both individual and group therapies.
-IP is suitable for individuals who require daily medical interaction, are medically unstable, and/or are severely depressed or a danger to themselves as a result of their entrenchment in eating disorder behaviors.
+Inpatient treatment is suitable for individuals who require daily medical interaction, are medically unstable, and/or are severely depressed or a danger to themselves as a result of their entrenchment in eating disorder behaviors.

 Partial hospitalization care occurs six or seven days a week and comprises individual and group therapies with a focus on family/community of support involvement.
 PHP is suitable for individuals who are medically stable and in need of daily, structured programming, but not 24-hour supervision, and are currently unable to maintain their recoveries in an outpatient environment.

 Our intensive outpatient program is primarily group-based and occurs three times per week with an opportunity for individualized medical and dietetic treatment.
 IOP is suitable for individuals who are medically stable and in need of structure and support to maintain sound trajectories toward eating disorder recovery.

 Level of care assessments often occur at the outset of an individual's recovery journey, we offer a comprehensive medical, nutritional, and psychological assessment to help determine where in the Veritas Collaborative continuum of care each unique person should begin.
 LOC assessments are suitable for individuals who need multidisciplinary guidance to determine their next best steps toward eating disorder recovery.